YCL92/TMD-LDCT/README.md

 python eval-testset.py
 ```

-Due to the update of the reconstruction code and the GPU differences you will observe slightly different numbers.
+Due to the update of the reconstruction code and the GPU differences you will observe slightly different numbers than those reported in the paper.